k8spin/k8spin-operator/README.md

 ## Contributing

 We would love you to contribute to `@k8spin/k8spin-operator`, pull requests are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+## Using k8spin at work or in production?

+See [ADOPTERS.md](ADOPTERS.md) for what companies are doing with k8spin today.

 ## License